DhruvPatel01/coursera_pgm_python/README.md

 will ask you for your email address and token.

 ## Before you start
-Please go through the my implementation of [factor](commons/factor.py).
+Please go through my implementation of [factor](commons/factor.py).
 This is the most important/common class that you will work with.

 Factor is basically a lookup table (a dictionary) made of discrete variables.